 When exploring the question, “Why do some employees repeatedly encounter the same challenges despite undergoing in soft-skills training?” it’s crucial to first investigate the underlying root causes.

+These are the elephants in the room that, when overlooked, foster negative conditions, attitudes, and behaviours.
 I will highlight five key soft skills and analyse the possible reasons why employees might still find it difficult to apply what they learned, even after attending training workshops.

 Communication Skills

-The issue ofcommunication” frequently arises in our interactions with clients, (which I find ironic given the myriad communication methods and tools available today).
+The issue of “communication” frequently arises in our interactions with clients, (which I find ironic given the myriad communication methods and tools available today).
 So it is not the inability to communicate effectively.
 One reason could be a lack of awareness regarding individual preferred communication styles.
 Some like communication to be short and sharp and to the point, others may want lots of detailed information; some are loud and extroverted and others are not.
 Instead of focusing solely on tools and methods, consider this-that it’s the past experiences, entrenched habits and lack of understanding one another’s preferences that are contributing to the problem.

 Trust is essential, especially when project deadlines are tight.
 Effective communication is crucial for reducing errors and misunderstandings that can lead to conflict.
 When communication is clear and concise, collaboration improves, resulting in higher productivity.
 This process relies on every team member being trustworthy enough to share all necessary information without omitting any important details.